Starting a Virginia LLC is Easy

-- Research Virginia Business Licenses and Permits.
-For help, visit our How to Get a Virginia Business License guide.
-There are also business license services that can help.
+- Research Virginia business licenses and permits.
+For help, visit our How to Get a Business License in Virginia guide.
+There are also business license services that will help with this.

-- File Your Virginia LLC Annual Registration.
+- Pay Your Virginia LLC annual registration fee.
 File online with the Virginia Corporation Commission by the last day of the month in which the LLC was registered, each year.

 - Understand Virginia state tax requirements.
 Visit our Virginia Sales Tax guide to learn more about seller’s permits and Virginia sales tax.